cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.7.3 =
+WooCommerce 3.5 compatibility message is not showing.
+This should fix that as our plugin is compatible.

+= 4.7.2 =
+Solved some PHP warnings that appeared with one of the information boxes when license was inactive

 = 4.7.1 =
 Attempting to fix a rounding issue for Facebook feeds